Zimmi48/ceps/text/refactor_refman.md

--	**Missing explanations of essential concepts.** For example, there's no section that describes how Coq does unification, and the typing and conversion rules are not really accessible because only presented in the CIC chapter.
+-	**Missing explanations of essential concepts.** For example, there's no section that describes how Coq does unification, and the typing and conversion rules are not really accessible because they are only presented in the CIC chapter.
 Sometimes, information is partially present but scattered across multiple sections.
 -	**Hard to locate concepts in the document.** For example, there is no subject index where the reader could look up unification.
 The HTML search box is not very helpful.
 (You can't see the